August 17, 2021

 Finally, Tracy Bannon, Kevin Greene and Bryan Finster joined forces for a panel discussion: “Who’s Looking Out For the Developers??”
 One of the topics that they discussed was what it means to have joint ownership of security.
 The panelists expressed that security cannot be a stage-gate.
 Just as quality cannot be effectively inspected at the end, security must be applied with everything we do while still enabling small, frequent changes.
 Tracy Bannon said, “As we push more responsibility left, we need to keep focused on security design, secure coding, upskilling/training and mentoring all those who make up a delivery organization.”

-Accelerate your learning journey – Get certified in DevSecOps
+Accelerate your upskilling journey – Get certified in DevSecOps

 Tightening the Valves — Pipeline Security